Should the sun be behind the subject or should the sun be behind the photographer?

 2) Keep the sun behind you

 Embrace the sun!
 Keeping the sun behind you is a great way to show off the blue sky.
 However, keeping the sun behind you means the subject will be facing the sun.
-I don’t recommend doing this for portraits because when the sun is high up in the middle of the afternoon, your subject will squint or the sunlight creates dark shadows on the eyes.
+I don’t recommend doing this for portraits because when the sun is high up in the middle of the afternoon, your subject will squint or the sunlight will create dark shadows on the eyes.

 And here are some examples from weddings I shot using this tip.
 By the way, I would like to clarify that the wedding photos I’m posting here were processed with Adobe Lightroom and are not straight out of the camera shots.
 However, I want to share them with you because sun was the only light source and I used the tips I’m sharing here.

 3) Keep the sun in front of you / behind the subject

 Also known as back-lighting.
-I love doing this and so I use back-lighting all the time.
-When the light hits the subject from behind it creates what’s called a rim light around the subject, as long as the background behind your subject is dark than the backlight.
+I love doing this, and so I use back-lighting all the time.
+When the light hits the subject from behind it creates what’s called a rim light around the subject, as long as the background behind your subject is darker than the backlight.
 This lighting separates the subject from the background and it’s pleasing to the eyes.
 I love it.
-Here’s a example of a photo from a wedding using this tip.
+Here’s an example of a photo from a wedding using this tip.
 Do you see the rim light around the bride and groom’s head and down his neck?

 (Disclaimer: Above wedding photo was processed with Adobe Lightroom and is not a straight out of the camera shot.
 However, I wanted to share it with you because sun was the only light source and I used the tips I’m sharing here)

 Do you see the rim light around my son’s head and along his right arm?
 That’s what you’re looking for.